How to Manage and Reconcile Bank Accounts in FreshBooks | Fit Small Business

 Creating a new entry in FreshBooks

-To access the Bank Reconciliation, click on Accounting on the left menu and then select Set your opening balance, as indicated below.
+Click on Accounting in the left menu bar and then select Set your opening balance, as shown below.

 Setting the opening balance in FreshBooks